Detroit Red Wings game score vs. Florida Panthers: Time, TV for Friday's game at LCA

 Radio: WXYT-FM (97.1; Red Wings radio affiliates).

-TRENDING:Jakub Vrana is an AHL player for now.
-Here's what's next for him and Red Wings
+STARS ON ICE:Red Wings' Dylan Larkin named NHL All-Star for third time in his career

-WEDNESDAY NIGHT:Derek Lalonde: 'Incredibly frustrating' that Red Wings lost, 5-1, to Devils
+WEDNESDAY NIGHT:Derek Lalonde: 'Incredibly frustrating' that Detroit Red Wings lost, 5-1, to Devils

 Game notes: Chemistry on the ice can be a tricky thing; just ask the Panthers, who are trying to recapture the high-scoring formula they had in storming to the Presidents’ Trophy last season with the NHL’s best record.
 (Just, uh, don’t ask them about the playoffs, after they flamed out in a second-round sweep by the Lightning.)
 Of course, they swapped out some of the ingredients of that formula when they pulled off the offseason’s biggest deal: shipping forward Jonathan Huberdeau and defenseman MacKenzie Weegar — who combined for 159 points — to Calgary for 25-year-old star Matthew Tkachuk, who had 104 points himself.
 It’s tough to argue with the results on the stat sheet this season: Tkachuk leads the Panthers with 47 points while Huberdeau and Weegar have combined for 34, but overall the Panthers have gone from averaging 4.2 goals a game — tops in the NHL — to 3.3 this season, good for 10th.